linkedin/opticss/packages/opticss/README.md

 Combining OptiCSS with other CSS Processors
 -------------------------------------------

 OptiCSS takes CSS as input.
-It has a deep understanding of css selector semantics and also about the syntax of CSS property values and how different CSS properties conflict/override.
+It has a deep understanding of CSS selector semantics and also about the syntax of CSS property values and how different CSS properties conflict/override.
 Alternative syntaxes, future syntax, and any other authoring conveniences of that sort should be processed into